vleugelcomplement/vleugelcomplement/README.md

-Hi there.
+Hi there,

-From now on I will not publish any further works on GitHub and will delete the existing ones: being sold inside a Frankensteinian output of some obsure NN was never my plan.
-If anything of it was valuable for you (I doubt that honestly), please, check the repo with the same name on my codeberg account: I've moved some of my stuff there.
-I still plan to use this account as a regular proprietary social network page: to communicate with the people trapped inside.
+This account is primary for some "social" activity: issues, pull requests etc. If you came here looking for a repo that used to be there, but now isn't, check my [codeberg account](https://codeberg.org/vleugelcomplement) or email me directly: having bits of myself sold inside a Frankensteinian product of some obsure copyrights-violating NN was never my plan.

-It is obviosly a sad state of affairs; but, well, thanks for the ride, octocat.
+It is obviosly a sad state of affairs; but, well, thanks for the ride, octocat; that one that used to be less ghosty.

 <!---
 taxus-d/taxus-d is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.